pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 [tabs]
 [tab version="v3.4 Snap"]
+Note that support for PostgreSQL version 12 is deprecated for MAAS version 3.4, and will be discontinued in MAAS 3.5.
+We recommend [upgrading to PostgreSQL version 14](/t/upgrading-postgresql-12-to-version-14/7203) installing MAAS 3.4.

 To install MAAS 3.4 from a snap:

 1. Check the [MAAS installation requirements](/t/maas-installation-requirements/6233) to make sure that your hardware will support MAAS.